 The mission of the Industrial Engineering Program at Morgan State University is to provide excellent undergraduate and graduate education and research opportunities to a diverse student body among which are African American and Hispanic students, as well as students from urban and other underrepresented communities.
 The Industrial Engineering Program will continuously improve its educational process to nurture and challenge these students to greater levels of engineering achievement and professional contribution to society through excellence and innovation in education, research, experiential learning, and in partnership with industry, government, and the citizens of Maryland.

-1. To prepare students to apply an exemplary foundation in the basic sciences, computer technology and engineering methods to solving industrial as well as manufacturing engineering problems.
+1. Apply an exemplary foundation in the basic sciences, computer technology and engineering methods in order to solve industrial and systems engineering problems.

-2. To provide students with the skills to perform industrial engineering design, product design, and analysis, using traditional methods of mechanical, energy and manufacturing engineering.
+2. Perform industrial engineering design, product design, and analysis using traditional and modern methods of manufacturing, energy, human engineering/ergonomics, and systems engineering.

-3. To prepare and train students to work in multi-disciplinary and diverse teams to solve a wide variety of both technical and non-technical problems.
+3. Work in multi-disciplinary and diverse teams to solve a wide variety of both technical and non-technical problems.

-6. To prepare students to readily communicate complex technical information to a wide variety of audiences in both written and oral form.
+5. Communicate complex technical information to a wide variety of audiences in both written and verbal form.

 Student Outcomes of the students from our B.S. in IE program are learning outcomes whereby graduates are expected to: